JERWOOD SPACE, 171 UNION ST, LONDON SE1 0LN

 Against a mood of growing concern about the threat of global climate change and a lack of faith in our political establishment to tackle the issue, the arts is uniquely equipped to inspire hope, provoke conversation and spur action.
 Join YPIA and a panel of arts professionals leading the conversation to discuss what arts organisations and creatives can do to demand change.

 Lorenzo Belenguer is a visual artist, curator and Extinction Rebellion Arts & Culture Media coordinator.
 His practice as an artist is constantly focused on reclaiming: be it repurposing discharged rusted metal for gallery spaces or copying traditional European paintings as symbols of imperial power.
 His work also deals with reclaiming the place of humans within the natural ecosystem, as ancient cultures perfectly knew.
 Belenguer ran a community art gallery in London for seven years and a project for the 2012 Olympics called Testimonies.
-His work has been exhibited or performed at spaces such as the Serpentine Gallery, Tate Modern and the Venice Bienale.
+His work has been exhibited or performed at spaces such as the Serpentine Gallery, Tate Modern and the Venice Biennale.
 He is a climate change activist and supports the power of the arts to communicate this climate and ecological emergency in powerful and visual terms to new audiences.

-is a researcher and creative curator working across culture, environment and public engagement.
+Bridget McKenzie is a researcher and creative curator working across culture, environment and public engagement.
 She has been director of Flow Associates since 2006, following 14 years’ in roles managing cultural education, including as Education Officer for Tate and Head of Learning at the British Library.
 She is a trustee for ONCA Gallery, advisor for Culture Unstained and a key initiator of Culture Declares Emergency.
 She presents and publishes internationally on climate action in the cultural sector and on possibilities of Regenerative Culture.
 She is founding director of Climate Museum UK, a new CIC which stirs and collects the emerging response to the Climate and Ecological Emergency.